Redmine renames my files, it shouldn't.

 Suggest another a better solution.
 I would like to provide a better fix if this is wrong.

-#2 Updated by Vinko Vrsalovic about 8 years ago
+#2 Updated by Vinko Vrsalovic over 8 years ago

 I personally don't mind if files are stored as hex or similar in disk as long as there is a rake task to obtain the name from the hex code and viceversa.